plus3it/terraform-aws-tardigrade-iam-account/README.md

 At the moment, testing is manual:

+Note:  This test should be run in an account that doesn't already have an existing AccessAnalyzer.

 ```
 # Replace "xxx" with an actual AWS profile, then execute the integration tests.
 export AWS_PROFILE=xxx